jh1993/UnderusedOptions/README.txt

 - Undying Oath (7 SP): Knightly Oath can now save one knight from death per turn for free, without dealing damage to the caster.
 This is refreshed before the beginning of each of your turns.

 Multicast:
 - Now only copies the first sorcery spell you cast per turn, to make it interact more intuitively with other spell-copying mechanics and less abusive with a few things in my other mods.
+Resets before the beginning of your turn.
 - Adaptive Copy (6 SP): Level 5 and 4 spells are now copied 1 additional time.
 Level 3 and 2 spells are now copied 2 additional times.
 Level 1 spells are now copied 3 additional times.

 Spikeball Factory: